-TDC Director must sign all MTAs the UHN institutional authorized signatory.
+The TDC Director must sign all MTAs as the UHN institutional authorized signatory.

-In addition to this the UHN recipient scientist (must be PI) must also signed the MTA that they have read and understood the terms of the agreement.
+In addition, the UHN recipient scientist (who must be a PI) must sign the MTA, indicating that he/she has read and understood the terms of the agreement.

 Who is the UHN authorized signatory for Confidential Disclosure Agreements (CDAs)?

-TDC Director must sign all CDAs the UHN institutional authorized signatory.
+The TDC Director must sign all CDAs as the UHN institutional authorized signatory.

 & Conditions | Privacy